suchipi/yavascript/README.md

 ### Binaries (all platforms)

-You will need docker installed, then run `meta/scripts/build.sh`.
+You will need docker installed, then run `meta/docker/build-all.sh`.

+### Binaries (just for your machine)

+You will need node.js and ninja installed, then run `meta/build.sh`.

 ### Docker image